Koda777/Koda777/README.md

     </a>
 </p>

 <p>Hi 👋, I'm Koda an enthusiastic and ambitious developer currently student in Epitech.
-I really like C/C++, Flutter but I'm open minded.</p>
+I really like C/C++/Java but I'm open minded.</p>
 <div>
 <details>
   <summary>🧑 More about me</summary>